underthestars-zhy/MagicData/README.md

 You cannot set the value of `@ReverseMagicValue`.
 And the `AsyncMagicSet` is an `AsyncSequence`.

-## Hashable & Equatable

-1. All unsaved value which don't has primary value are always not equal
-2. All unsaved value which has primary value and have other values are always not equal
-3. All unsaved value which has primary value and don't have other values are always equal
-4. All saved value which has same index in the database are always equal

-For these reasons, you should not use the defualt `Hashable & Equatable` unless you know them clearly.

-This best way to test Equatable is:

-1. Use primary value
-2. test primary value is equal or not

 ## What is ZIndex

 ZIndex is `MagicalData`'s own primary key.
 It will automatically add to your table.
 We use this key to judge whether the two objects are equal, or whether the object is in the database.<br>